Krasen007/MoneyExperimentDB/README.md

-# MoneyExperimentDB
+# MoneyExperiment
-This repo is the database of the MoneyExperiment app.
-Its purpose is to keep the added items and cost online.
+ Experimental budgeting app.

-## How to use and compile MoneyExperiment:
+### How to use and compile:

 * Install git as global app.
 * Install .net core 3